pavann122/pavann122/README.md

 ## My Coding Journey 🛤️

-My journey into the world of coding started with Python.
-The simplicity and power of Python fascinated me, and I quickly fell in love with coding.
+My journey into the world of coding started with Python,Java and C. The simplicity and power of Python fascinated me, and I quickly fell in love with coding.
 From there, I expanded my skills to include SQL, allowing me to effectively manage and manipulate databases.

 ## Libraries and Tools 🧰